Invizible/vertx-spring-aware/README.md

 # vertx-spring-aware
-Allows you to write verticles as a spring components
+Allows you to write verticles as a spring components.

+You can find examples [here](https://github.com/Invizible/vertx-spring-aware-examples).

 # How to use
 Add Vertx into spring context and BeanPostProcessor like so: